darklang/dark/docs/eventsV2.md

 **Important**: The scheduling of events is handled by a Pub/Sub subscription, which **only** handles notifying the worker to try running an event.
 The worker may know that it should not run it, for example if the worker is paused.
-The presence of an Message in the PubSub subscription does not mean an actual event will be run.
+The presence of a Message in the PubSub subscription does not mean an actual event will be run.
 Nor an event to be run imply that there must be a